 To set this up, you’ll need to make sure your form has either a Single Line Text or Paragraph Text field.
 For our example, we’ll add a Paragraph Text field.

-Then, you’ll need to adjust the label for this field.
-For our example, we’ll label this field Comment or Message:.
+Then, you’ll need to adjust the label for the Paragraph Text field.
+For our example, we’ll add the label Comment or Message:

 Next, you’ll need to set up your conditional logic.
 At the bottom of your Webhooks settings, check the box labeled Enable Conditional Logic to open up configuration settings.